 - income goals

-- how many products to be sold/ services to be provided
+- how many matters to be transacted/profit per department

 - social media (number of posts, increase in audience)

 - sales calls to be made, or follow ups

 - increase to database / mailing list (ensure the information is fully captured and recorded)